Maybe because I didn't light it till two o'clock, but whatever.

 It's just amazing.

-I think that in the back of his mind, if he were to have started firing these these uh players involved in domestic abuse, um it's been going on for years that we that we know about uh some of it we don't hear, but most of the ones that we do hear about seem to be the the black players.
+And then, number two, with Commissioner Goodall, I think that in the back of his mind, if he were to have started firing these players involved in domestic abuse, it's been going on for years that we know about.

-Okay, you're the second guy, the second caller row we've had advanced the theory that Goodell went soft on Ray Rice because he's black.
+You're the second guy, the second caller in a row we've had advanced the theory that Goodell went soft on Ray Rice because he's black.

-And uh in the current climate, you've got the gentle giant, uh Trayvon Martin uh Sharpton Jackson running around, that the path of least resistance for Goodell is a short suspension of big fine.
+And in the current climate, the gentle giant, Trayvon Martin, Sharpton Jackson running around, that the path of least resistance for Goodell is a short suspension, big fines.

 The second problem with that is that Goodell, when it comes to any other kind of suspension, he has shown no mercy.